Sponsored Dependent Coverage For Adult Family Members

 - Be dependent on you for more than half of their support

 - Meet the IRS dependency gross income test

 - Be a U.S. citizen or resident, or a resident of Canada or Mexico for some part of the calendar year in which your tax year began

 You are responsible for paying the cost of coverage for each sponsored dependent.
-Please contact the MSU Human Resources office regarding eligibility and contribution requirements.
+Please contact MSU Human Resources regarding eligibility and contribution requirements.

 Sponsored dependents are not eligible for dental coverage.

-Contact Family Resource Center for eldercare information and resources that are available both locally and long distance.
-Family Resource Center can help provide information on: Home Delivered Meals/Nutrition, Transportation, Mental Health Services, Senior Centers, Long-Term Care Insurance, Nursing Home Care, Prescription Drug Coverage, Adult Day Care, Home Care Services and more.
+Contact the MSU WorkLife Office for eldercare information and resources that are available both locally and long distance.
+The MSU WorkLife Office can help provide information on: Home Delivered Meals/Nutrition, Transportation, Mental Health Services, Senior Centers, Long-Term Care Insurance, Nursing Home Care, Prescription Drug Coverage, Adult Day Care, Home Care Services and more.

 Report any absences in the EBS Portal using the appropriate category.
 You may be eligible to use sick leave, vacation, family sick, compensatory or unpaid time to be with your elder family member.
 You will need to report this time on the Attendance System or through your unit level absence reporting system as FMLA, if it qualifies.

 Contact Employee Assistance Program (EAP) for information on counseling services that are available.